One of the earliest rebreather designs by Giovanni Borelli in 1680.

 A more recent version of the rebreather allows this diver to swim over a Caribbean reef without bubbles.

-Open circuit refers to the fact that gas is released into the surrounding water when the diver exhales into the regulator mouthpiece.
-In contrast, a closed circuit system recycles the exhaled gas through a carbon dioxide “scrubber” that separates oxygen from carbon with each passage of gas.
-Thus, in theory, the diver carries unlimited gas since our body is able to utilize the recycled oxygen (in reality scrubber limitations result in reduced recycling efficiency with each passage of the gas through the breathing loop).
-Closed circuit rebreathers (CCR) are also able to maintain a constant pO2, and thus an optimum pO2 as depth changes.
-This offsets the physiological limits imposed from inert gas uptake under pressure such as decompression obligations and nitrogen narcosis.
-Therefore, rebreathers increase bottom time allowing more work, and decrease decompression while increasing safety.
-The Twilight Zone explorers will use open- and closed-circuit technical diving in the course of this project; look for web-logs to explain our dive profiles and the considerations that lead to use of one or the other technique.
+The term "open circuit" refers to the fact that gas is released into the surrounding water when the diver exhales into the regulator mouthpiece.
+In contrast, a "closed-circuit" system recycles the exhaled gas through a carbon dioxide “scrubber” that separates oxygen from carbon with each passage of gas.
+Thus, in theory, the diver carries unlimited gas since our body is able to utilize the recycled oxygen.
+(In reality, scrubber limitations result in reduced recycling efficiency with each passage of the gas through the breathing loop.)
+A closed-circuit rebreather (CCR) is also able to maintain a constant pO2, and thus an optimum pO2 as depth changes.
+This offsets the physiological limits imposed from inert gas uptake under pressure, such as decompression obligations and nitrogen narcosis.
+Therefore, rebreathers increase bottom-time (allowing more work), and they decrease decompression while increasing safety.

 (top)